aGirlNamedNIX/RPG-Databases-4.4.1/README.md

 # RPG Database

-RPG database for [Godot Engine](https://godotengine.org) inspired on RPG Maker's database editor made in C#
+RPG database for [Godot Engine](https://godotengine.org) inspired on RPG Maker's database editor made in C# Forked and actively updating to modern Godot versions 4.4.1+.
+Currently only the GD version is being worked on.
+C# version once GD version is fully working.

 ## How to use